The Federal Reserve starts cutting interest rates in a big moment for the economy

 While falling interest rates will help borrowers and potentially spur economic growth, they come with a cost for savers.
 The interest paid for online savings accounts and money market funds will likely decline.

 The timing of the Fed's move is politically sensitive, coming less than seven weeks before a presidential election in which the strength of the economy is a key issue for voters.
-Powell has said repeatedly that he and his colleagues try to do what's best for the economy and are not swayed by partisan politics.
+Powell has said repeatedly that he and his colleagues are not swayed by partisan politics.

+“Our job is to support the economy on behalf of the American people," Powell said.
+"And if we get it right, this will benefit the American people very significantly.
+So we don’t put up any other filters.
+If you start doing that, I don’t know where you stop.”

 Copyright 2024 NPR